 The benefits of a flat panel TV

 A flat panel TV takes up wall space, but has no footprint in a sometimes crowded classroom or lab.
 The image is brighter than most projectors can achieve in a well-lit classroom or lab.
-The size is limited by affordability.
+The size is limited by affordability and available wall space.
 Students may appreciate looking at a flat panel screen if their view of the projected image is obstructed by other students, by equipment, or because the viewing angle is too obtuse.
 Often, the flat panel TV is mounted on articulating arms, and can be adjusted manually to avoid glare from lights, or reflection of light from windows or doors.

 How and when to use a flat panel TV in a classroom or lab